 The correct formula for moral proportional response

-To end the quandary, it will be shown that there is, indeed, a morally valid reckoning for a moral proportionate response to the Gaza attack.
+To end the quandary, it will be shown that there is, indeed, a valid reckoning for a moral proportionate response to the Gaza attack.
 It is, in fact, what nations instinctively use in response to military attack.

-The best way to understand proportionate response is by examining the legal justice system, which has the luxury of slowly and deliberately judging individuals for their acts of aggression, in contrast to what is possible under conditions of warfare between nations.
+The best way to understand proportionate response is by examining the legal justice system, which has the luxury of slowly and deliberately judging individuals for their acts of aggression, in contrast to what is possible under the chaotic conditions of warfare between nations.

 The most basic legal justice formula for response to aggression is lex talionis–the Biblical prescription for courts of law: an eye-for an eye, a tooth for a tooth, a life for a life (or monetary compensation, as the rabbis of the Talmud interpreted this principle).
 We intuitively sense that lex talionis is fair, as it exacts vengeance, deters crime, and ideally makes restitution to victims.

 However, damage is not the only thing the legal system punishes.
 Let’s say that I develop a profound hatred for you and decide to kill you.
 Wielding a gun, I ambush you as you leave your house.
-Fortunately for you, you happen to be a master of martial arts and deftly extract the gun from my hand while coming out unscathed.
+Fortunately for you, you happen to be a master martial artist and deftly extract the gun from my hand while coming out unscathed.
 Unfortunately for me, in the course of being overpowered, my back is broken.
 You summon the police, who promptly arrest me, and I am brought to trial.

-Will the court’s verdict be that since I caused you no damage, I am free to go?
+Will the court decree that since I caused you no damage, I am free to go?
 Of course not.
 I attempted to murder you, and very well may have succeeded.
 In many jurisdictions, attempted murder even carries the same punishment as murder.
 And how about my back?
 Will will you be punished for breaking it?
 No. The broken back is my fault, not yours.
 Even if you had to kill me to preserve your life, you will not be held guilty.
 In plain terms, my plot to kill you makes me worthy of death.

 Take a less dramatic example.
 I attempt to shoplift, but security catches me as I leave the store.
 Even though I didn’t end up stealing anything, the court will still punish me for the attempt.